Residential retreats

 Sitagu 2026 retreats, Austin, Texas

 I will lead three retreats at Sitagu, Austin, Texas between 19th March and 17th May 2026.
-The application period closed at the end of October.-
+The application period for these retreats closed at the end of October.

 19th March – 25th March 2026, Dhamma Circles retreat with Beth and Eva